3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 This is the halfway point of the poem.

-I am well aware that going through it all in this way — in such an elaborate and perhaps even convoluted-seeming fashion — feels the opposite of streamlined.
-I’m well aware also that it seems as though you’re remembering less compared with what you would have learned through dozens and dozens of repetitions.
+I’m well aware also that it seems as though you’re remembering less compared with what you’d have already learned through dozens and dozens of repetitions.
 I assure you, it feels the same way to me too.

-But please stick with me.
-Please.
-It takes a lot of words to describe this process, and yet once you’re through it, you can do it on your own, in the privacy of your mind, more efficiently and more quickly, but even more important than that: there’s a very specific reason I’m doing it this way, and I ask you to continue with me.
+Remember also what I wrote above: it takes a lot of words to describe this process, and yet once you’re through it, you can do it on your own, in the privacy of your mind, far more efficiently and far more quickly.
+Yet even more importantly than that: there’s a very specific reason I’m doing it this way, and I ask you, with complete deference and gratitude and respect, to continue with me to the end.
+We’ve not much longer to go.

 Please keep reading.